pappleby/tiledpalettequantcli/README.md

 # TiledPaletteQuantCLI

-A nodejs cli version of https://github.com/rilden/tiledpalettequant (https://rilden.github.io/tiledpalettequant/) allowing for conversion of images to quantized bitmap files, with optional dithering.
+A NodeJS command line interface port of rilden's fantastic tile palette quantization / dithering tool https://rilden.github.io/tiledpalettequant/ (https://github.com/rilden/tiledpalettequant)/

-An additional feature is the ability to vertically split the quantized image.
+An additional feature added is the ability to vertically split the quantized image.
 This can be used to quantize multiple images using a shared set of palettes.

 Note that this has only been tested in WSL so your milage may vary running on other platforms (anything with a terminal that can run NodeJS should work though).